 Another important aspect of Program mode is that it expands the choices available through the Camera Settings1 menu, which controls many of the camera's settings that directly affect your images.
-You will be able to make choices involving ISO sensitivity, metering mode, DRO/HDR, Creative Style, Picture Effect, and others that are not available in the Auto modes.
-I won't discuss those settings here; if you want to explore that topic, see the discussion of the Camera Settings1 menu in Chapter 4 for information about the many selections that are available.
+You will be able to make choices involving ISO sensitivity, metering mode, DRO/HDR, Creative Style, Picture Effect, and others that are not available in Intelligent Auto mode.

+See the discussion of the Camera Settings1 menu in Chapter 4 for information about the many selections that are available.